 5. Positive Reinforcement

 As Ken Blanchard of One Minute Manager fame showed, positive reinforcement encourages repeated desirable performance.
 This is possibly the simplest part of any communication plan, yet without fail the main reason people change jobs is lack of recognition.
-Honest praise is better than a raise — financial incentives are very important, but a pat on the back is often the most effective executive talent retention strategy.
+Honest praise is better than a raise — financial incentives are very important, but a pat on the back is often more effective.

 7. Involvement in Decision-Making